-I,, am informed and fully understand the necessity of having health insurance while a student in the PTA Program.
-I am unwilling or unable to show proof of health insurance and refuse to obtain health insurance.
-Therefore, it is my responsibility to pay for all medical expenses that could result from illness or injury occurring to me while a student in the PTA Program.

-In consideration of being allowed to enroll or continue in the PTA Program, I agree to release, indemnify, and hold harmless George C. Wallace Community College, Dothan, its agents, and any affiliated clinical facilities and their agents from any and all liability, damages, actions, and causes of actions in any way related to injuries or illness occurring to me while a student in the PTA Program.
+I, , am informed and fully understand the necessity of hav ing health insurance while a student in the PTA Program.
+I am unwilling or una ble to show proof of health insurance and refuse to obtain health insurance.
+There fore, it is my responsibility to pay for all medical expenses that could result from n illness or injury occurring to me while a student in the PTA Program. to release, inden Dothan, its agen and all liability, of being allowed to enroll or continue in the PTA Program, I agree mify, and hold harmless George C. Wallace Community College, ts, and any affiliated clinical facilities and their agents from any damages, actions, and causes of actions in any way related to soccurring to me while a student in the PTA Program.
+Student's Signat ure: Date:

-Student's Signature: